18+ Dating Game Guest Appearance

 After my half-day experience at Anime Boston last year, I was excited to begin my first full convention weekend.
 I arrived at the Sheraton Thursday afternoon and headed to registration; I thought I was early, but surprisingly the line was huge and it took over 45 minutes just to get my badge.
 That evening I met my roommates and some Cosplay.com people for dinner, including Crazy Flower and JeiC.
 It was nice to put real faces to screen names!
 Friday morning I spent a couple of hours transforming myself into Sorceress Adel from Final Fantasy VIII for masquerade judging.
 I was a little nervous since I’d never had my costume judged before, but all of the judges were really impressed with my hand sewing, which was a relief.
 SakiB, who I had seen in her amazing Harle costume from Chrono Cross last year, was especially enthusiastic.
 It was so cool to have a costumer I admire appreciate my work!
 Afterwards I changed into my Rinoa swimsuit for the cosplay pool gathering.
-The Sheraton pool was beautiful, with plants, a hot tub, and a retractable roof that let in the sun and afternoon air – a very relaxing way to spend lunchtime.
+The Sheraton pool was beautiful and a very relaxing way to spend lunchtime!

 That afternoon I debuted Amano Rinoa and took photos in front of the courtyard fountains which looked like Balamb Garden.
 I got some of the wings of the costume a little wet, but it was just water and dried quickly.
 I then went to Hall Cosplay judging; one of the judges really liked my costume and chased me down the hall for a photo after I had left Cosplay HQ.
 I wish I had more time to wear the costume, but soon enough it was evening and I had to change into my Rinoa PJs for the cosplay pajama party.
 The party was a blast and I was so comfortable I regretted agreeing to help out with the 18+ Dating Game, which required yet another costume.
 First lesson: never do more than three costumes in one day!
-This is what happens when you start making cosplay costumes in 2003 and don't get to go to a convention weekend until three years later - I had a lot of stuff to bring!
 Reluctantly I got into Tifa; myself and an Aeris cosplayer were assigned a scene with Sephiroth, who was chosen as the bachelor in the all-male round.
 Aeris marched up and started threatening him with his own Masamume while I told her to forget about boys and their stupid big swords, threw my gloves in Sephy's face, Aeris kissed me which I didn’t completely see coming, and the fanboys swooned.
-It has been one long, crazy, but super fun day.
+It has been one long, crazy day.

 Saturday I got into Ruby from Final Fantasy IX and wandered the con, snapping photos and checking out the dealer’s room.
 I then met up with fellow FF9 cosplayers for a shoot; Eternalglade’s Dagger came out awesome, we found a fantastic Vivi, and I loved Misty Eyes’ Amano outfit.
 That afternoon I got back into Tifa for the Advent Children gathering.
 We started acting out scenes and running around with the JENOVA box; Cloud and I fought Reno and Rude until Rude flung me over his shoulder and started running around with me hanging upside down and beating his back with my fists after tossing Cloud the box.
 That evening I had to get into Sorceress Adel again (Second lesson: never get judged on Friday for the masquerade) and finally met the other colorful Final Fantasy cosplayers who were in my walk-on: Rydia, mascot suit Moogle, Lulu, and FFX Shiva.
 We were set up in a cramped, curtained off area next to the stage, but at least we could watch the show on the backside of the audience's video screen.
 After A-Chan and B-Kun warmed up the crowd, the show kicked off with Yuna summoning Bahamut.
 Soon we were up; our walk-on went well, and afterwards we could enjoy the show.
 Highlights included a skit which pit a sewing machine cosplayer vs. a hand sewing cosplayer to the song "Dueling Banjos," and a Paradise Kiss group parodied Project Runway.
 My favorite, however, was a Bleach group who did a really creative dance skit in which several characters mimed playng a fighting video game while the others acted it out to music.
 Very cool!